The Commonwealth Practicum Payment (CPP) provides a cost-of-living payment to ease financial pressure during placements.

 Enrolment in a Diploma of Nursing (download a confirmation of enrolment through your MyVU Portal; see guide below)

-Prac placement dates (eg, placement agreement sent through with your placement confirmation email or screenshot of your allocated placement from VU WIL, InPlace)
+Other Prac placement date evidence (for example: screenshot of your allocated placement from VU WIL InPlace)

-Income or income support payments (eg, a payslip or confirmation of income support payment)
+Income or income support payments (for example: a payslip or confirmation of income support payment)

 If you don’t have an account, you will need to sign in to MyGov to log in to the ‘Your Career’ portal for the first time.